jhihyawang/NYCU_114Autumn_AIMI/Lab1/README.md

 - Random seed is set to 39 for reproducibility
 - The model automatically uses GPU if available

-## 🤝 Contributing

-Feel free to open issues or submit pull requests for improvements.

-## 📄 License

-This project is for educational purposes as part of a deep learning lab assignment.

 ## 👤 Author